MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wwan/element-refreshprovisioning.md

 ---
-Description: Defines if the network configuration has been updated, and the machine should attempt to retrieve a new provisioning file during the next available maintenance window.
+description: Defines if the network configuration has been updated, and the machine should attempt to retrieve a new provisioning file during the next available maintenance window.
 Search.Product: eADQiWindows 10XVcnh
 title: RefreshProvisioning
 ms.assetid: 4705d612-974c-46d9-965d-c88a47c7d891